dark-red-one/aurora-ai-robbiverse/SMART_SYSTEM_STATUS.md

 4. **FOCUSES ON REVENUE** - Prioritizes by $ impact
 5. **SAVES TIME** - Tracks and reports time saved

-**Result:** Allan has an AI assistant that gets more valuable every single day. 🚀
+**Result:** Allan has an AI copilot that gets more valuable every single day. 🚀

 ---

-*"The best AI assistant isn't the one that's perfect on day 1.
+*"The best AI copilot isn't the one that's perfect on day 1.
 It's the one that's 10x better by day 100."*

 **Status: LIVE & LEARNING** 🧠✨